diego-renato/desafio-iafront/ANALISES.md

 <br>

 The decision is to use *K*=6, as we can see in the Figure 4, the BIC decrease as the number of cluster increases but for number of cluster greater than 6 the BIC increases.
-The GAP statistic indicate that the optimal value is 8, so clearly we can see that the optimal number of cluster is between 6 and 8.
+The GAP statistic indicates that the optimal value is 8, so clearly we can see that the optimal number of cluster is between 6 and 8.
 Using these two references I decided to take *K*=6 and then evaluate if this make sense.

 # 5. The optimal cluster algorithm